Published

 The quiet problem: we are outsourcing our decisions to language models

 Large language models are no longer just tools for drafting text.
 They have quietly become decision-making partners.
-Microsoft’s Work Trend Index reported that nearly half of Copilot usage involves decision-making or activities surrounding it — weighing options, summarising trade-offs, suggesting next steps.
-The model doesn’t just write the email; it picks which message to send.
+Microsoft’s Work Trend Index reported that nearly half of Copilot usage involves decision-making or activities surrounding it (weighing options, summarising trade-offs, suggesting next steps).
+The model doesn’t just write the email, it picks which message to send.

 This shift matters because of something psychologists call automation bias.
 LLMs speak with fluency and apparent confidence.
 They produce coherent, well-structured prose that feels like the output of a thoughtful expert.
 That fluency hijacks our skepticism.
 Formally, the human still decides.
 In practice, the decision often collapses into whatever the model said first.

-So the interesting question isn’t should we use LLMs for decisions? — that ship has sailed.
+So the interesting question isn’t should we use LLMs for decisions?
+That ship has sailed.
 The question is: how do we use them in a way that preserves human judgment instead of quietly replacing it?

 What decision-making actually is?

 Before talking about how to use AI well, it’s worth being precise about what we’re using it for.
 A decision is an act of choice.
 It draws on information from the past and present, but its consequences always live in the future.
 The decision-making process typically unfolds in four phases: identifying the problem, working out possible solutions, selecting one, and putting it into practice.
-A decision isn’t real until it’s enacted.
+A decision isn’t real until it’s carried out.

 Preference is inherently comparative.
 It’s a relation between options, not a property of one option in isolation.

-This is easy to skim past, but it’s the foundation of everything that follows.
+This is easy to miss, but it’s the foundation of everything that follows.
 You don’t “have a preference for coffee” in the strict sense; you have a preference for coffee over tea, or over nothing.
 Every preference is a comparison, even when one side of the comparison is implicit.
 This is why decision theory builds everything from pairs of options rather than absolute scores.
 It’s also why, later on, pairwise comparison turns out to be such a natural building block.

 A rational preference ordering is typically required to satisfy two axioms:

-• Completeness - for any two options, the agent can say which is at least as good, or that they’re equally good.
+- Completeness - for any two options, the agent can say which is at least as good, or that they’re equally good.

-• Transitivity - if B is at least as good as A, and C is at least as good as B, then C is at least as good as A.
+- Transitivity - if B is at least as good as A, and C is at least as good as B, then C is at least as good as A.

 Why is that a problem?
 The classical answer is the money pump argument.
 Suppose you own A. I offer to swap A for C plus a small fee, since you prefer C. You agree.
 Then I offer to swap C for B plus a small fee, since you prefer B. You agree.
-Then I offer to swap B for A plus a small fee, since you prefer A. You agree — and you’re back where you started, three fees poorer.
+Then I offer to swap B for A plus a small fee, since you prefer A. You agree, and you’re back where you started, three fees poorer.
 I can repeat this indefinitely.
 Intransitive preferences are exploitable preferences.
 A coherent ranking, however small the differences, protects you from this.

 To work with preferences mathematically, we need a way to turn this kind of ranking into numbers.
 That’s what a utility function is: an assignment of numbers to options such that more preferred options get higher numbers.
-The function doesn’t tell you what to want — it’s a mathematical record of what you’ve already said you want.
+The function doesn’t tell you what to want, it’s a mathematical record of what you’ve already said you want.

 There are two flavours of utility function, and the difference matters.

-A cardinal utility function records the distances too.
+A cardinal utility function records also the distances.
 The gaps between numbers are meaningful: if Paris = 10, Berlin = 8, Rome = 2, that tells us your jump from Rome to Berlin is much larger than your jump from Berlin to Paris.
 The classical way to build cardinal utilities is through indifference points under uncertainty.
 Imagine you’re offered a coin flip: heads you get Paris, tails you get Rome.
 Would you take this gamble, or would you accept Berlin for sure?
 If you’re roughly indifferent at a coin flip, Berlin sits halfway between Rome and Paris on your scale.
 If you’d only take the gamble at 75% Paris / 25% Rome, Berlin sits three-quarters of the way up.
 By varying the probabilities until you reach indifference, we pin down exactly where Berlin lives between Rome and Paris in terms of how much you value it.
 Do this for every option, and you have a cardinal utility function.

 The point of this detour is simple: humans have spent decades building rigorous, mathematically grounded tools for making good decisions.
 These tools have known properties, known limitations, and known failure modes.
-LLMs do not.
 When we let a language model frame our choices, we trade a method whose biases we understand for one whose biases we don’t.

 Using LLMs well: appropriate reliance, not overreliance

 The literature on AI decision support draws a sharp line between overreliance and appropriate reliance.
 Overreliance is the rubber-stamp pattern: the model decides, the human signs.
-Appropriate reliance is something else entirely — the model helps the human see options, surface assumptions, and stress-test reasoning, but the human stays in the driver’s seat.
+Appropriate reliance is something else entirely.
+The model helps the human see options, surface assumptions, and stress-test reasoning, but the human stays in the driver’s seat.

 Reviews of AI decision-support research converge on a few design principles for getting this right:

-• It should keep the user in the role of active decision-maker, not passive approver.
+- It should keep the user in the role of active decision-maker, not passive approver.

 The natural conclusion: where possible, use mathematically validated methods to structure the decision itself, and use the LLM in a supporting role.
 The math is deterministic and inspectable.
-The LLM is fluent and useful, but its biases are unknown and its confidence is unwarranted.
+The LLM is fluent and useful, but its biases are unknown and its confidence is unjustified.
 Combining them well means letting each do what it’s actually good at.

 AHP: a structured method for deciding in line with your own preferences